withastro/astro/packages/integrations/image/README.md

 The included `sharp` transformer supports resizing images and encoding them to different image formats.
 Third-party image services will be able to add support for custom transformations as well (ex: `blur`, `filter`, `rotate`, etc).

 Astro’s <Image /> and <Picture /> components require the alt attribute which provides descriptive text for images.
-These components will throw an error if no alt text is provided.
+A warning will be logged if "alt" text is missing, and a future release of the integration will throw an error if no alt text is provided.

 If the image is merely decorative (i.e. doesn’t contribute to the understanding of the page), set alt="" so that the image is properly understood and ignored by screen readers.